I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetdiskdeviceobject.md

 ## -remarks
 <p><b>FltGetDiskDeviceObject</b> retrieves a pointer to the storage device object for the physical disk where the volume resides.
 The storage device need not be an actual disk. </p>

 <p><b>FltGetDiskDeviceObject</b> increments the reference count on the device object pointer returned in *<i>DiskDeviceObject</i>.
-When this pointer is no longer needed, the caller must decrement this reference count by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a>.
+When this pointer is no longer needed, the caller must decrement this reference count by calling <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a>.
 Failure to do so prevents the system from freeing or deleting the device object because of the outstanding reference.
 Thus every successful call to <b>FltGetDiskDeviceObject</b> must be matched by a subsequent call to <b>ObDereferenceObject</b>. </p>

 <p>A minifilter must call <b>FltGetDiskDeviceObject</b> only in an I/O related   callback.
 Otherwise, the fields of the device object returned may not be valid.
 This the case in callback routines such as <a href="..\fltkernel\nc-fltkernel-pflt-instance-teardown-callback.md">InstanceTeardownStartCallback</a> and <b>InstanceTeardownCompleteCallback</b>.</p>

-<p>To get a pointer to the Filter Manager's volume device object (VDO) for a given volume, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543007">FltGetDeviceObject</a>. </p>

-<p>To get an opaque volume pointer for the volume represented by a volume device object, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543197">FltGetVolumeFromDeviceObject</a>. </p>

-<p>For more information about volume device objects, see <a href="ifsk.file_system_stacks">File System Stacks</a>. </p>

-<p><b>FltGetDiskDeviceObject</b> retrieves a pointer to the storage device object for the physical disk where the volume resides.
-The storage device need not be an actual disk. </p>

-<p><b>FltGetDiskDeviceObject</b> increments the reference count on the device object pointer returned in *<i>DiskDeviceObject</i>.
-When this pointer is no longer needed, the caller must decrement this reference count by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a>.
-Failure to do so prevents the system from freeing or deleting the device object because of the outstanding reference.
-Thus every successful call to <b>FltGetDiskDeviceObject</b> must be matched by a subsequent call to <b>ObDereferenceObject</b>. </p>

-<p>A minifilter must call <b>FltGetDiskDeviceObject</b> only in an I/O related   callback.
-Otherwise, the fields of the device object returned may not be valid.
-This the case in callback routines such as <a href="..\fltkernel\nc-fltkernel-pflt-instance-teardown-callback.md">InstanceTeardownStartCallback</a> and <b>InstanceTeardownCompleteCallback</b>.</p>

-<p>To get a pointer to the Filter Manager's volume device object (VDO) for a given volume, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543007">FltGetDeviceObject</a>. </p>
+<p>To get a pointer to the Filter Manager's volume device object (VDO) for a given volume, call <a href="..\fltkernel\nf-fltkernel-fltgetdeviceobject.md">FltGetDeviceObject</a>. </p>

-<p>To get an opaque volume pointer for the volume represented by a volume device object, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff543197">FltGetVolumeFromDeviceObject</a>. </p>
+<p>To get an opaque volume pointer for the volume represented by a volume device object, call <a href="..\fltkernel\nf-fltkernel-fltgetvolumefromdeviceobject.md">FltGetVolumeFromDeviceObject</a>. </p>

 <p>For more information about volume device objects, see <a href="ifsk.file_system_stacks">File System Stacks</a>. </p>